ChunyuanLI/RAS/constrained_sampling/README.md

 ## Sample Amortization

 We use the L2 metric as default for the comparison in this paper.
-Note that **the adversarial loss has been shown a better metric to match the distribution in amortizing samples** in [Learning to Sample with Adversarially Learned Likelihood-Ratio](https://openreview.net/pdf?id=S1eZGHkDM)
+Note that **the adversarial loss has been shown a better metric to match the distribution in amortizing samples** in [``Learning to Sample with Adversarially Learned Likelihood-Ratio''](https://openreview.net/pdf?id=S1eZGHkDM).

 ## On the use of Beta distribution